Sheep-y/PhoenixPt-Mods/README.md

 5. In Build menu, click "Build Solution".
 For the first build you need to be online, and it may take a while.
 6. If everything is fine, you can find the mods in the `distro` folder.

-If things are not fine, well, chances are you need to solve it as a programmer.
+If things are not fine, well, you need programming skill to solve it.
 We need modders.
 Come join us!

 ## Tech Tree